Christopher Chung, M.D.

 This being the case, the best candidates for liposuction are individuals who are at or near their ideal body weight but have stubborn regions of fat that are resistant to diet and exercise.
 These individuals may have genetic, metabolic, hormonal, or other biological factors that make it difficult for them to lose fat in these areas through natural means.

 Liposuction is never intended to serve as a substitute for a healthy lifestyle.
 Candidates for the procedure should have already attempted to lose weight through proper diet and exercise but have been unsuccessful in removing stubborn fat.
-By undergoing liposuction, these individuals can achieve a more contoured and toned appearance in the targeted areas of their body.
+By undergoing liposuction, these individuals can achieve a more contoured and toned appearance in the targeted areas of their bodies.

 Ideal liposuction candidates are generally in good health.